 The integral bumper spike may be used as a pivot when making a cut.
 It helps to keep the body of the chainsaw steady while cutting.
-When cutting, push the machine forward until the spikes dig into the edge of the wood, then move the rear handle up or down in the direction of the cutting line to help ease the physical strain of cutting.
+When cutting, push the machine forward until the spikes dig into the edge of the wood, then by moving the rear handle up or down in the direction of the cutting line it can help ease the physical strain of cutting